 Celebrating a large family Christmas is a blend of chaos, entertainment, and love.
 But it can get expensive!
 Here’s how to keep it simple and affordable.

-Big families are often full of at least a little chaos, so it’s only natural that Christmas would get a little extra crazy when you have a lot of children to shop for.
+Big families are full of at least a little chaos, so it’s only natural that Christmas would get extra crazy when you have a lot of children to shop for.
 But it doesn’t have to get out of hand.

 How To Celebrate Christmas With a Big Family